Damage symptoms

 Touch dead zones

-Helps users decide whether they are dealing with localized hardware damage, a cover-layer problem, or a route that needs service.
+Helps you decide whether you are dealing with localized hardware damage, a cover-layer problem, or damage that needs service.

 Likely cause